cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 Currently, these types of attacks aren't handled in PSS, leaving the malicious validators unpunished.

-A potential solution is to use fraud proofs.
+A potential solution for the handling of incorrect executions is to use fraud proofs.
  This technology allows proving incorrect state transitions of a chain without a full node.
  However, this is a complex technology, and there is no framework that works for Cosmos chains to this day.